mvanbergen/EnginePreheater/README.md

 There is a configuration file, piWarmer.config that must be edited that contains phone numbers that are allowed to control the heater and a maximum time that the heater can run for if a "off" text messages is not received.
 Text messages can be upper or lowercase.

-Use the piWarmer image (https://github.com/mdegrazia/piWarmer/releases)  for easy installation.
-See the Wiki (https://github.com/mdegrazia/piWarmer/wiki) for parts needed, assembly instructions and software installation instructions.
+Use the piWarmer image (https://github.com/mvanbergen/EnginePreHeater/releases)  for easy installation.
+See the Wiki (https://github.com/mvanbergen/EnginePreheater/wiki) for parts needed, assembly instructions and software installation instructions.

-****piWarmer is to be used at your own risk****
+****Engine Preheater is to be used at your own risk****